martincr/omnigraffle/README.md

 omnigraffle
 ===========

-OmniGraffle stencils for mobile UX
+A compliation of OmniGraffle stencils for mobile UX.